 “I came home one day and told Gary ‘I want to be a chocolatier,’” Darlene Kramer said.
 “I took a course and became a professional chocolatier.
 I’ve since taken additional courses in Canada and Chicago.”

 Darlene Kramer said she uses Belgian chocolate and sources great roasters.
 “We don’t cut corners and we want premium roast,” Darlene Kramer said.
-“We use ﬁve coﬀees, ranging from light roast to dark; Columbian, Costa Rican, Espresso, French Roast and Mocha Java.”
+“We use seven coﬀes, Columbian, Costa Rican, Espresso, French Roast, Mexican, Mocha Java & a 2x French Roast (Double Caffeinated).”
 The Kramers estimate their “Willy Wonka” machine pours 1,000-1,200 chocolate bars per week.
-“It’s just Gary and myself; it’s our passion,” Darlene Kramer said.
+“It’s just Gary and myself (and 2 part timers); it’s our passion,” Darlene Kramer said.
 “Who doesn’t want to work with chocolate?
-We hand-wrap every bar and caramel and we are here seven days per week.”
+We hand-wrap every bar and caramel and we are here 4 days per week.”
 Gary Kramer said their customers are deﬁnitely aware of the coﬀee in the chocolate bars.
 “The caﬀeine provides a nice, comfortable increase in energy,” Gary Kramer said.
-The Kramers came up with the business name after Gary mentioned the business idea to his brother and Darlene called him a blabbermouth
+The Kramers came up with the business name after Gary mentioned the business idea to his brother and Darlene called him a "Blabbermouth".